Technological singularity: Potential impacts

 Dramatic changes in the rate of economic growth have occurred in the past because of technological advancement.
 Based on population growth, the economy doubled every 250,000 years from the Paleolithic era until the Neolithic Revolution.
 The new agricultural economy doubled every 900 years, a remarkable increase.
-In the current era, beginning with the Industrial Revolution, the world's economic output doubles every fifteen years, sixty times faster than during the agricultural era.
-If the rise of superhuman intelligence causes a similar revolution, argues Robin Hanson, one would expect the economy to double at least quarterly and possibly on a weekly basis.
+Since the Industrial Revolution, the world's economic output has doubled every 15 years, 60 times faster than during the agricultural era.
+If the rise of superhuman intelligence causes a similar revolution, argues Robin Hanson, one would expect the economy to double at least quarterly and possibly weekly.

 Uncertainty and risk

-The term "technological singularity" reflects the idea that such change may happen suddenly, and that it is difficult to predict how the resulting new world would operate.
+The term "technological singularity" reflects the idea that such change may happen suddenly and that it is difficult to predict how the resulting new world would operate.
 It is unclear whether an intelligence explosion resulting in a singularity would be beneficial or harmful, or even an existential threat.
-Because AI is a major factor in singularity risk, a number of organizations pursue a technical theory of aligning AI goal-systems with human values, including the Future of Humanity Institute, the Machine Intelligence Research Institute, the Center for Human-Compatible Artificial Intelligence, and the Future of Life Institute.
+Because AI is a major factor in singularity risk, several organizations pursue a technical theory of aligning AI goal-systems with human values, including the Future of Humanity Institute (until 2024), the Machine Intelligence Research Institute, the Center for Human-Compatible Artificial Intelligence, and the Future of Life Institute.